ytmytm/teensy64/README.md

 - redesign the PCB to make SD card stick out of the back of C64 case
 - handle the missing 3 CPU port bits, they need to be bidirectional
-- optional 8500 pinout for C128 board version
+- optional 8502 pinout for C128 board version
-- keep the original 6510 on the adapter board (with gated /RDY signal?) and allow it to take over, for 100% compatibility with stock C64
+- keep the original 6510 on the adapter board too (with gated /RDY signal?) and allow it to take over from Teensy64, for 100% compatibility with stock C64

 # Problems

-The bus code doesn't use any hardware Teensy interrupts, only
+The bus code doesn't use any hardware Teensy interrupts to track clock signals, it's all busy wait loops.
+Any serial/ethernet code will make CPU core lose cycles.

 # Status